smith-sterling/nQueens/README.md

 Here's the output of the Racer.main().
 I went until I didn't want to wait anymore...

+There's just something aesthetically pleasing about 4, 5, 6, 7, and 11...

 (This is run on a single, 0.5-gig core, if that affected your opinion at all)

 ```